Z-Files # 5: Erik van Lieshout

 The film Commission

 In 2010, Van Lieshout stayed for three months at the invitation of SIR in his 'store' in the Zuidplein shopping center in Rotterdam South.
 He spoke with visitors there, lived with the people from Zuidplein and filmed the shopping center.
 The result is the film Commission (2011).
-Van Lieshout wanted to make a film in which his biographical story as an internationally operating artist - who lived in Rotterdam South for many years and still has his studio there - mixes with the life and architecture of Zuidplein.
-At the start of 2011 the film could be seen as a sneak preview in the London Hayward Gallery, where it was very well received.
+Van Lieshout wanted to make a film in which his biographical story as an internationally operating artist - who lived for many years in Rotterdam South and still has his studio there - mixes with the life and architecture of Zuidplein.
+In early 2011, the film was shown as a sneak preview at London's Hayward Gallery, where it was very well received.
 The film then had its world premiere (February 2011) in Theater Zuidplein in Rotterdam.
-In the meantime, the work has been traveling from place to place for four years and it has been purchased by the Stedelijk Museum Amsterdam and the Bouwfonds Art Collection.
+The work has now been traveling from place to place for four years and has been purchased by the Stedelijk Museum Amsterdam and the Bouwfonds Art Collection.

 The publication Rotterdam South — Home